mrmark1998/mmmta.org/README.md

 # midmichiganmta

-Mid-Michigan MTA
+Mid-Michigan Music Teachers Association

-A website I heavily modified using Wordpress plug-ins and advanced CSS, JS, and HTML code.
+A website I heavily modified using advanced CSS, JS, and HTML code.
 Much upgraded from the previous version back in 2018.
 Please follow the link to view the website:

   https://www.midmichiganmta.org/